 - Visit a branch of Deutsche Bank in your country and open a Saving Bank Account in that German Bank by filling in the application form,

-- Apply for a blocked bank account by providing the following documents: colored passport copy and passport, local ID, two passport size photos, university admission letter and deposit minimum 7,908 Euros (we suggest to deposit 8,040 euros)
+- Apply for a blocked bank account by providing the following documents: colored passport copy and passport, local ID, two passport size photos, university admission letter and deposit minimum 8,640 Euros.

 - Soon the Bank provides you an email confirming you an opened blocked account in the German Bank, together with account details